wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 TL;DR look for "PROTIP:" in this article highlight the author's hard-won experience.You likely won't find such information anywhere else.
 My contribution to the world (to you) is a less overwhelming <a href="#LearningSequence">learning sequence</a>, one that starts with the <strong>least complex</strong> of technologies used, then more complex ones.

+<a target="_blank" href="https://www.youtube.com/c/MicrosoftMechanicsSeries">Microsoft Mechanics YouTube channel</a> is focused on Microsoft's AI work.

 <a name="ServiceProviders"></a>

-## AI = Bing = Cortana = Cognitive Services?
+## AI Language = Bing = Cortana = Cognitive Services

-Microsoft has published different lists for what services constitute its "Cognitive Services" brand name to achieve AI-enhanced solutions which mimic human intelligence.
+The 2023 branding for Microsoft's AI services to mimic human intelligence is "AI Language".

 <a target="_blank" href="https://www.youtube.com/watch?v=KxwjnuhNVIY&list=RDCMUCFtEEv80fQVKkD4h1PF-Xqw&index=33">"Cortana"</a> was the brand-name for Microsoft's AI.
 Cortana is the name of the fictional artificially intelligent character in the Halo video game series.
 Cortana was going to be Microsoft's answer to Alexa, Siri, Hey Google, and other AI-powered personal assistants which respond to voice commands controlling skills that turn lights on and off, etc. However, since 2019, Cortana is considered a "skill" (app) that Amazon's Alexa and Google Assistant can call, working across multiple platforms.